GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/syllabus.md

 <b> 2.
 Equipment </b> (if applicable): If your project involved equipment bought by the Department, please return the equipment before noon on May 10th

 <b> 3.
 Screencast (Project Videos) </b> You will need to submit two videos (on Github or your google drive which you must share with the instruction team and your mentor.
-   * Create a 5 minute  “commercial” video that is akin to a “sales pitch”.
+   * Create a 3-5 minute  “promotional” video that is akin to a “sales pitch” (plan for a 3 minute video, and you should not exceed 5 minutes).
 It should provide a high level description of your project/product aimed at general tech savvy audiences (such as VCs, upper level management, etc.).
+It should describe what the product does and why is it useful - you don't need to describe how it is built.
-   *  Create an 8-minute screencast using the slides in your final presentation where you talk as you go from slide to slide.
-Think of this as a record of your final presentation that anyone can view and understand the contributions, as well as technical challenges and solutions.
+   *  Create an 8-minute project video (it can be a screencast using the slides in your final presentation where you talk as you go from slide to slide).
+Think of this as a record of your final presentation that anyone can view and understand what the project does, as well as how it works (including technical components and solutions).
+We recommend including videos (or at least screenshots) showing your project at work.

 <b> 4.
 Poster </b> Create a standard-sized poster (typically 9 slides) of your project.
 Create a PDF but await instructions about printing and making the poster itself.